Welcome Bonuses

 The VIP programs kick in immediately.
 Every Gold Coin you wager, every Sweeps Coin you play, feeds into a points system.
 Crown Coins has five tiers: Bronze, Silver, Gold, Platinum, Diamond.
 McLuck runs a similar structure.
 Each tier unlocks ‘exclusive bonuses’, faster redemptions (allegedly), and dedicated support.
 The requirements?
 You’re looking at wagering hundreds of thousands of Gold Coins to hit Platinum.
 And since you can’t buy Sweeps Coins directly (you buy Gold Coins and get Sweeps Coins as a ‘free bonus’), the grind is real.

 The game libraries are legitimate.
 These platforms use real API connections to providers like Pragmatic Play, Hacksaw Gaming, and Relax Gaming.
 You’re not playing fake slots with rigged RNGs.
-The games are the same builds you’d find at a licensed online casino in Michigan or Pennsylvania.
+The games are the same builds you’d find at a licensed online casino.
 But here’s the kicker: the payout percentages aren’t published.
 Sweepstakes casinos aren’t required to submit to third-party RNG audits like eCOGRA or iTech Labs.
 You’re trusting the operator’s integrity, and while the games are real, the transparency is non-existent.

 Let’s talk redemptions, because this is where VIP bonuses either pay off or reveal themselves as a retention scam.